tacc-wbomar/Core-CMS-Plugin-Callout/README.md

 ## Texas Advanced Computing Center
 # Django CMS Plugin: "Callout"

-This plugin render a "callout" a.k.a. "call to action".
+This plugin renders a "callout" a.k.a. "call to action".

 - __`__plugin_name__`__: `taccsite_callout`
 - __`__PluginName__`__: `TaccsiteCallout`